3000 - COMMUNITY RELATIONS

 Policy References

-The Communications Coordinator is responsible for the preparation of written news releases concerning the activities within the District, and for reviewing them with the Superintendent prior to release.
+Members of the leadership team working collaboratively with the communications coordinator are responsible for the preparation of news releases concerning the activities within schools and programs, and for reviewing them with the Superintendent prior to release.

-In addition, a periodic newsletter may be prepared and mailed to each resident of the School District.
-Included in the newsletter will be information regarding school activities and other items of interest to the community.
+In addition, a periodic newsletter may be prepared and sent to each resident of the District or posted on its website.
+Included in the newsletter will be information regarding school activities, a monthly calendar, and other items of interest to the community.
 The Board accepts the funding obligation for the necessary staff and production costs.

-As the official spokesperson, the Superintendent or his/her designee shall issue all oral news releases concerning the District.
-All statements of the Board will be released through the Office of the Superintendent or from the Board President or his/her designee.
+As the official spokesperson, the Superintendent or designee will issue all news releases concerning the District.
+All statements of the Board will be released through the Office of the Superintendent and/or the District Clerk.

-It is the policy of the Board to establish and maintain a positive working relationship with the governing bodies of the municipality.
-The Board shall also cooperate with municipal, county and state agencies whose work affects the welfare of the children of the District, including the County Social Service Department, the Board of Health, the Recreation Department, the Public Library, and all community emergency service agencies.
+The Board will establish and maintain a positive working relationship with the governing bodies of the municipality.
+The Board will also cooperate with municipal, county, and state agencies whose work affects the welfare of the children of the District, including, but not limited to, the County Social Services Department, the Board of Health, the Recreation Department, the Public Library, and all community emergency services agencies.

-The Board of Education will consider school-related programs for senior citizens in accordance with Education Law and/or regulations of the Commissioner of Education.
-Such programs include special use of school buildings, school lunches and partial tax exemptions.
+The Board will consider school-related programs for senior citizens in accordance with Education Law and/or the Commissioner's regulations.
+These programs include special use of school buildings, school lunches, and partial tax exemptions.

 3140 FLAG DISPLAY